dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 extra-long tail, has an adventure when she picks up a passive sonar contact while patrolling alone in the Bay of Biscay.
 Despite her extra-long tail it's a direct path contact, and the captain slows to 2 kts to listen, thinking it's probably another biological.
-"SS!" says the sonar operator, and the captain orders a flank speed turn away (thinking to outrun a possible 533mm torpedo) while he hastily scrambles his helicopter to investigate.
-The Lynx manages a 1-shot kill, amazingly enough, and the Argonaut continues running for a few miles, before slowing and turning aside - at which point the Type 65 torp goes rumbling by a mile and a half off the port side!
+"SS\!" says the sonar operator, and the captain orders a flank speed turn away (thinking to outrun a possible 533mm torpedo) while he hastily scrambles his helicopter to investigate.
+The Lynx manages a 1-shot kill, amazingly enough, and the Argonaut continues running for a few miles, before slowing and turning aside - at which point the Type 65 torp goes rumbling by a mile and a half off the port side\!
 Not a Tango or a Fox, but an equally elderly Romeo, retrofitted with deadly 650mm torps.

 Down south there's little activity.
 The Badger hunt off the Nigerian